Pingg studio getting started

 Text areas are where users will enter their own, unique text.
 Text areas are indicated by the sample text within them.
 You will be prompted to add specific sample text to your designs for usage suggestions.
-Your sample text should match the theme of your invitation or greeting card, giving hosts a realistic example of how the design can be used.
+Your sample text should match the theme of your invitation or card, giving hosts a realistic example of how the design can be used.
 Please see our Design Tips for more details on adding text to your designs.

 Here's a few of our sample text suggestions: